The-Domecode/domecode-opensource/README.md

 - The variables you should include are the ones with `config()` next to them in the `devmanage.py` file.
 If there's an error due to the missing value of an environment variable, it can be fixed with ease by passing in appropriate variables.
 It's pretty generic stuff.

+- The Postgres DB user should be a SUPERUSER to apply migrations for the latest search technique being used in DomeCode.

 Here's a dummy .env file you can use:
 ```